jblevins1991/sane-schemas/README.md

 - Blog Schema - The Author, Post, Category, Language, Tag, Carousel, Image, and Variant schemas bundled together to give you blogging capabilities with one line of code.

-- Product Schema - The Product, Product Variant, Review, Category, Language, Tag, Carousel, Image, and Variant schemas bundled together to give you ecommerce product capabilities with one line of code.
+- Documentation Schema - The Author, Documentation, FAQ, Navigation, NavigationItem, Post, Category, Language, Tag, and Version schemas bundled together to give you documentation capabilities with one line of code.

 ## Paginating Schemas